AshuBoi/CloneApp2/README.md

 - **Performance**: The screen-sharing quality and responsiveness depend on the network speed.
 Using an Ethernet connection will provide a smoother experience compared to Wi-Fi.
 - **Full Desktop Access**: The entire desktop is accessible, which means the client has full visibility and control.
 Be cautious when sharing sensitive information.

+## How the Broker Server Works in This Setup

+### Broker Server Role

+- The broker server (running at `http://localhost:3000`) acts as an intermediary to help the client (Laptop B) discover the host (Laptop A).
+- The broker server provides a session code for the host.
+The client uses this session code to obtain the IP address and port of the host.

+### Localhost vs. Network Address

+- The broker server runs on `localhost:3000` on the machine it is hosted on.
+However, for the broker server to be accessible by other devices, **`localhost`** should be replaced by the **local IP address** of the machine where the broker server is running.
+- For example, if Laptop A's IP address is `192.168.1.10`, then the broker server should be accessed at `http://192.168.1.10:3000` by other devices.

+### Making the Broker Server Accessible to Both Devices

+1. **Update Broker Server URL**: When running the application, instead of `localhost`, use the local IP address of the machine hosting the broker server.
+   - Example: If the broker server is running on Laptop A, use `http://192.168.1.10:3000` as the URL in both the host and client applications.

+2. **Steps to Ensure Connectivity**:
+   - **Identify the Local IP Address**:
+     - On the host laptop (where the broker server runs), find the local IP address.
+     - On Windows, use `ipconfig`.
+     - On Mac/Linux, use `ifconfig` or `hostname -I`.
+   - **Update the Broker Server URL**:
+     - Replace `localhost` with the actual IP address in the application where it registers and connects with the broker server:
+       ```java
+       URL url = new URL("http://192.168.1.10:3000/registerHost");
+       ```
+   - **Host and Client Network**:
+     - Ensure both the host and client laptops are connected to the same local network (either via Wi-Fi or Ethernet).
+   - **Firewall and Router Settings**:
+     - Ensure that the firewall allows traffic on port `3000`.
+     - Make sure there are no restrictions preventing the broker server from being accessed on the local network.

+### Summary of the Workflow

+- **Host Laptop (Laptop A)**:
+  - Runs the broker server on port `3000` (using its local IP address).
+  - Registers the session and provides a session code.
+- **Client Laptop (Laptop B)**:
+  - Uses the session code to query the broker server (using the IP address of Laptop A) and retrieves the host's IP address and port.
+  - Connects to the host using the details provided by the broker server.

+This way, the broker server becomes accessible to both laptops on the same network, and they can use it to establish the connection smoothly.

 ## Restrictions and Network Requirements

 - **Same Network Connection**: If the host and client are connected via the same Wi-Fi or Ethernet network, no additional setup is needed.
 The broker server will be accessible as long as both devices are on the same local network.